Terradue/doc-developer-sandbox/source/developer/single_node.rst

   :tab-width: 2
   :lines: 5-5

-Actually the streaming executable *executes* your application in a node of a cluster.
+Actually the streaming executable is responsbile for *executing* your application in a node of a cluster.
 So, we have to create this file:

 * Go to the application default path and create the executable directory: